-California Initiative to Advance Precision Medicine Equitable Consent & Guidance for Community Members & Researchers
+California Initiative to Advance Precision Medicine Equitable Consent Frameworks and Guidance for Community Members and Researchers

 Every participant has the right to freely volunteer to be a part of a study and be fully aware of what it means to be a participant.